ryanbmarx/orbitas-indonesia-projection/README.md

 ### Configuring

 There are several options and bits of text written here which affect the presentation's display.
+The app will detect the script tag in its container and use that to configure iself.
 See `/public/index.html` for complete examples.
 Here are the highlights:

 ```
 {